Company that sells advertising to Uber, Lyft passengers sues Chicago, says tilted city rules favor taxis

-Attorney behind Harris v Quinn: SEIU should repay fees 'illegally' collected from day care providers
+Attorney involved in Harris v Quinn: SEIU should repay fees 'illegally' collected from day care providers

 Illinois-based home child care providers who paid "fair share" fees for almost nine years to a union they did not support will not get that money back following a lawsuit, after a federal judge who heard their case rejected the plaintiffs' argument the arrangement violated their constitutional rights and said the union can keep the money because it collected the money in "good faith."